 Wilma says they like to ask each other questions about the stories they read, sharing “ideas and feelings about the stories and the characters.”

-She says there is a great need for more parents and children who use English as a second language to be involved in Reading Recovery.
+She says there is a great need for more parents and children who are emerging bilinguals, adding English as a second language, to be involved in Reading Recovery.

 As part of the recent Reading Recovery refresh, trained Reading Recovery teachers are transferring their skills to working in class, with teachers, using the full range of literacy resources available in schools.